Byskov-Soft/fifo-calc/README.md

 > The database is not very efficient or safe, and keeping records spanning multiple years may result
 > in very slow performance or cause other issues.
 >
+> We use a lightweight JSON-based database to keep the tool easy to use without requiring additional
+> database software.
+While a more permanent database solution might be considered in the future, the
+> current approach ensures a low barrier to entry for users.
+>
 > An save/restore feature is available (see
 > [Database backup](./docs/COMMANDS.md#database-backup)).
 Use it for saving or restoring the
 > database records.
 Alternatively, keep your original (pre-import) files.
 Either way is good.